Osorio21/SearchIt/README.md

 ### Debugging

 SearchIt! application has undergone minimal debugging and testing.
 While there is some error handling, not enough has been developed yet to handle any situation.
 For example, erroneous user input on the *Input Screen* can cause errors during the API call.
-Additionally, some API calls with nil return values may disrupt presentation of business info in the views.
-Currently, only one word cities are allowed.
+Additionally, only one word cities are allowed for application to run smoothly. *MapViewLocationExtension* contains a method that was deprecated in iOs 14.0 that may cause unknown errors.

 ### Additional Features

 SearchIt! is designed to provide users with business options based on search criteria.
 Users, however, would want more data at their fingertips to make the most informed decision.
 With more development time, additional features can expand the application's reach in a competitive landscape.
 Some notable UI considerations to improve are better animations, more thoughtful backgrounds, and enhanced button designs.
-Another feature that would expand SearchIt!'s capabilities include utilization of a map API to provide a view of the locations relative to the user.
+Another feature that would expand SearchIt!'s capabilities include utilization of a map API to provide a list of directions to the chosen business.
 Lastly, extra data such as recent reviews and images from a variety of sources would be greatly helpful to the user.